Sexual Harassment Reports and Investigations

 • Misconduct where the complainant(s) or witnesses appear intimidated by the alleged harasser.

 As previously noted, moving the complainant may be perceived as retaliatory.
-The best way to avoid claims of retaliation is to temporarily reassign the alleged harasser in a reasonably comparable placement, even if in a different agency after consulting with DCHR, or place them on a temporary telework schedule or administrative leave with pay.
+The best way to avoid claims of retaliation is to temporarily reassign the alleged harasser in a reasonably comparable placement, even if in a different agency or division.
+Other possibilities include reassignment of duty station, changed shifts, duties, or reporting requirements, or other measures that do not result in reduction of pay, title, responsibility, or other loss of employee benefits.
 If these steps are taken, the alleged harasser should be informed that the arrangement is temporary, that no conclusions have been reached as to the sexual harassment allegations, and that the action being taken is in no way punitive.

 Removing the Complainant from the Work Environment